 Tried-and-true campaign themes

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday July 18, 1996
+by Phil Burgess, Unabridged from the Rocky Mountain News, July 18, 1996

 Former Colorado governor Dick Lamm’s race for the Reform Party’s presidential nomination adds a new thematic dimension to the 1996 presidential campaign.
 And, make no mistake about it, thematic coherence is important.
 Reason: Leaders communicate best by telling stories and by linking their messages to one or more of four dominant themes in American culture — including:

 - “Rot at the top” — a “hot” idea that the establishment is corrupt and self-serving.
 This was a favorite theme of American populists, from William Jennings Bryan to Huey Long and George Wallace.
 It is also a dominant theme of Ross Perot, who rails against “corrupt politicians,” and Pat Buchanan, who excoriates big business and “Wall Street Republicans.”
 Both go after “internationalists,” “globalism,” free trade, “multinationals,” the leaders of “big corporations” and the “liberal media.”